zxl010128/QuickPic/bonus.md

 2. "Logout" A new Logout button is placed in sidebar to logout the application.

+3. primarily I really wanna add a new user photo database coloum, however we don't submit the backend.
+I only add a anonymous pic for every user.

-3. I think my UI design worths some bonus mark.
+4. I think my UI design worths some bonus mark.